hyperseconds/Karnix/README.md

 - How CNNs process images
 - How AI can assist in medical imaging
 - The importance of proper evaluation metrics

-Special thanks to the deep learning community for inspiration and educational resources.

----

 **🧠 Karnix** - *Where mathematical precision meets medical innovation*